GrumpyCockatiel/Azure-Functions-Example/README.md

 ## Azurite

-Azurite is very useful to do local debugging.
+Azurite is very useful for local debugging.
 I'll add how to set it up here but the VS Code extension has all the directions.

 Figuring out the connection string for local Azurite can be found [near the bottom of the MSDN](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio).